Course type: A level & Applied • Awarding/exam body: OCR

 Assessment is 100% examination based.
 There will be three exams at the end of the course.

-This subject is particularly useful if you want to go on to study a degree in Religious Studies, Theology or Philosophy.
-It also supports those who are considering a career in Law, Medicine, Health and Social Care, Journalism, Media Editing, Counselling, HR, Business, Government and many more areas.
-This course is available to people of all eligious beliefs, or none.
+This subject is particularly useful if you want to go on to study a degree in Religious Studies, Theology or Philosophy and also studies in Law, Criminology and Health & Social Care.
+This course also supports those who study the sciences, inlcuding those who wish to study Medicine.
+This course is available to anyone of any relgious belief, or none.

 - Attendance at conferences on Philosophy and Ethics.